lucascoelhof/CarND-Advanced-Lane-Lines/README.md

 I used a sliding window technique to find where most pixels on each vertical window is, and thus, determinate the position of the lane.
 Then, I fitted these positions to a second-order polynomial.
-I also keep the polynomial parameters of the last 30 fitted polynomials, and use the average to display the information to the user.
-This greatly improved the algorithm stability and display clarity.
+I also keep the polynomial parameters of the last 30 fitted polynomials and use the average to display the information to the user.
+This greatly improved algorithm stability and display clarity.

 The code can be found on ```src/lane_polyfit.py```

-### Warping to original image
+### Warping to the original image
 I created a solid with the polynomial curves of the evaluated parameters of the current average of the polynomial parameters.
 The result looks like this: